venturedinternational/whitepaper/README.md

 ## VentureCoin (VCN)

 ### Token Launch Summary
-VentureCoin will have a hard cap of 40M USD, and a minimum of 4M USD (4M USD) in ETH/BTC/LTC.
-If the minimum is not reached, we will return all ETH/BTC/LTC to their address owners.
-There will be 1.5 Billion VCN minted, with 500 million for sale in the initial coin offering.
-Core contributors of the Ventured project will retain 500 million VCN with a one year vesting schedule.
-The remaining 500 million VCN will be used to promote the framework and to make donations to the Ethereum Foundation.
-No future VCN will ever be minted.
-- Total VCN = 1.5 billion
-- Total VCN for sale = 500 million
+VentureCoin (VCN) will have a hard cap of 40M USD, and a minimum of 4M USD.
+These caps will be set as a number of Ether 24 hours before the crowd sale begins.
+If the minimum is not reached, we will return all ETH to the address owners.
+VCN will be generated at a rate of 6000 per 1 Ether for the crowdsale.
+At the end of the sale the VCN generated will be allocated into four pools as shown below.
+Pool allocations:
+33% for crowdsale contributors
+33% for company tokens
+29% for reserve tokens for future stakeholders
+5% for network promotion and Ethereum Network donations.
-- Exchange rate: 1 ETH = 5,000 VCN
+- Exchange rate: 6000 VCN = 1 ETH.
-- Token contract address: Will be published through our website 12 hours before launch date.
+- Token contract address: Will be published through our website 24 hours before launch date.
-- Launch date and time: 8AM PST August 15, 2017
+- Launch date and time: 8AM PST August 25, 2017
 - Token launch time-frame: One month.
 - Token launch completion: Token launch will end when either the maximum number of ETH are raised or after a period of one month.

 ### Budget Allocation
 The funds raised from the ICO will be allocated in the following manner: